codeforpdx/symptomsurvey_backend/README.md

 ### Installing node

-This site is a ReactJS app so you will need to have NodeJS (verson 6.10.2) installed on your computer to run it.
+This app uses migrate-mongo for database migrations so you will need NodeJS (verson 7.10.1) installed on your computer to run it.
 You can install the node version manager (nvm) with the following command.

 ```bash
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.11/install.sh | bash